makma/fingerprintjs.com/content/blog/multi-accounting-prevention-in-the-gaming-and-gambling-industry-not-just-a-poker-problem.md

 * **Deduplicate based on sign-up information:** make sure new accounts are unique by requiring additional details about the player.
 Allowing for only one account per email, or using SSO services from Google or Facebook could make it more difficult for new players to quickly churn out new accounts.
 However, if players can simply create new email addresses or randomize other pieces of information about themselves, this step is easily circumvented.
 * **Identify when multiple accounts are being created in the same browser:** this can be done by using cookies or fingerprinting techniques to create an identifier that can link login and account creation attempts together across sessions.
 To do this, you must be able to accurately identify visitor traffic, even when those visitors are trying to conceal their identity through VPNs, virtual machines and other spoofing techniques.

-FingerprintJS Pro is a visitor identification service that provides 99.5% accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques and more.
+Fingerprint Pro is a visitor identification service that provides 99.5% accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques and more.
 Using our API, gaming and gambling websites can cross-check users creating new accounts to see if they are already associated with multiple logins, and require additional authentication or block account creation as necessary.

 We work with many gambling and gaming companies around the world to stop multi-accounting, making their communities a more fun and equitable place to play.
-Create a [free account](https://dashboard.fingerprintjs.com/signup) of FingerprintJS Pro with unlimited API requests for the first 10 days.
+Create a [free account](https://dashboard.fingerprintjs.com/signup) of Fingerprint Pro with unlimited API requests for the first 10 days.